Meet the Adams Family

 He spent a couple weeks in January, 2007 at home in California, then flew to Florida where he spent two weeks with the Union College International Rescue & Relief (IRR) group.
 They trained in Ocean Survival & Deep Water Rescue, helped the tornado victims in central Florida, then in February the group flew to Venezuela.
 Daniel translated, helped in the kitchen and learned more about jungle medicine until April.

 He continued his flight training in Collegedale, Tennessee and after much persistence, completed his Instrument rating.
 On February 3, 2008 Daniel went to Bolivia, where he volunteered at the Familia Feliz orphanage for about 6 months.
 He also helped at Red ADVenir satellite TV network translating, editing and served as Assistant Programming Director.
 He flew the mission plane throughout the eastern Bolivia lowlands.
-You can see his video updates on YouTube.
-More recently he's been in the U.S., promoting missions and working with young people.
+You can see his video reports on YouTube.
+In 2012 he returned to the U.S., promoting missions and working with young people.
 When you visit with him, it doesn't take long to see that he has a passion for missions!

 On July 29, 2016, Daniel married Glorianna Mae Dowswell at Redwood Camp Meeting near Redcrest in Northern California.
 Neither we nor they know what they will be doing or where they will be living in the years ahead, as Daniel is quite a vagabond, moving from one project to another as doors open up for work and service opportunities.
 And Glory is happy to trail along with him, working at his side as they enjoy each other's companionship.